Your Foodborne Illness / Food Poisoning Lawyers

 In 2015, Salmonella-laden cucumbers imported from Mexico by Andrew & Williamson Fresh Produce were responsible for infecting 907 people in 40 states.
 This outbreak resulted in the hospitalization of more than 200 people as well as 6 deaths.

 Pregnant women are 10 times more likely to get a Listeria infection than nonpregnant women or men.
 These women are especially at risk because it is possible for unborn babies to become infected with Listeria infections.
-Other people who are more highly at risk are newborns, the elderly, and people with compromised immune systems.
+Others who are more highly at risk are newborns, the elderly, and people with compromised immune systems.

 A Listeria infection usually develops a few days after eating contaminated food, though in pregnant women, symptoms can take much longer to present.
 Symptoms can include fever, fatigue, headaches, muscle aches, confusion, loss of balance, and seizures.
 Additional complications for pregnant women can include premature birth, miscarriage or stillbirth, and infection of the newborn.
 The treatment for Listeria is antibiotics.